 General Discussion

 Overall, the present study sought to improve the predictive efficacy of JOL ratings on subsequent recall of forward, symmetrical, backward, and unrelated cue-target word pairs.
 Previous research has consistently shown that JOLs tend to be over predictive on unrelated and deceptive backward pairs resulting in an illusion of competence pattern (Koriat & Bjork, 2005; Maxwell & Huff, in press).
 We attempted to attenuate this pattern through the use of deep item-specific and relational encoding tasks relative to a read-control group.
 In Experiment 1, forward pairs did not show an illusion of competence pattern and symmetrical pairs showed a small illusion of competence that was eliminated in the item-specific and relational groups relative to reading.
 As expected, the illusion of competence was highest for backward and unrelated pairs and item-specific and relational tasks were found to reduce, but not eliminate, the illusion.
-Specifically, for backward pairs, both item-specific and relational tasks were found to reduce the illusion of competence though the item-specific task produced the greater reduction.
+Specifically, for backward pairs, both item-specific and relational tasks were found to reduce the illusion of competence, though the item-specific task produced the greater reduction.
 In contrast however, the relational group produced a greater reduction for unrelated pairs than the item-specific group.
 Collectively then, both item-specific and relational encoding tasks can improve JOL accuracy over a standard read task, though their relative effectiveness depends upon the associative direction of the pair type.

-We also compered encoding groups using a series of calibration plots which plotted study pairs at different JOL intervals against their subsequent recall rates.
+We also compared encoding groups using a series of calibration plots which plotted study pairs at different JOL intervals against their subsequent recall rates.
 Calibration plots provide a more fine-grained assessment of the correspondence between JOLs and recall rates by revealing specific intervals in which JOLs do and do not align with subsequent recall.
 Although our omnibus analysis did not find an interaction between the illusion of competence and encoding task, we did find some differences in the calibration plots when encoding groups were analyzed separately.
 Specifically, the calibration plots revealed that across encoding groups, participants were well-calibrated for forward and symmetrical pairs but less calibrated for backward and unrelated pairs due to the presence of an illusion of competence.
 When examining the read group, participants showed overpredictions at all JOL increments for unrelated pairs and overpredictions at all JOL increments greater than 50% for backward pairs.
 In the item-specific group, overpredictions were found almost all JOL increments for the unrelated pairs, but only for JOL increments above 80% for backward pairs.
 Finally, the relational group showed overpredictions at all JOL increments over 50% for unrelated word pairs and above 60% for backward pairs.
 The JOL accuracy benefits following item-specific and relational encoding appear to be due to improvements in overall recall rates of word pairs rather than adjustments in JOL ratings in response to different pair types.